5 Things You Might Not Know About Rum, the Caribbean’s Most Renowned Spirit

 - There are about twenty Caribbean islands that produce rum.
 Among them, two hold noteworthy distinctions.
 Barbados is home to the Mount Gay Distillery recognized as the oldest distillery in the world and Puerto Rico is home to the Bacardi Distillery recognized as the world’s largest.

-- Rum production also takes places outside of the Caribbean as Africa, Asia, Australia, Central and South America, Europe and North America all products rum.
-In the U.S. alone, over 70 distillers across 25 states contribute to rum production.
+- Rum production also takes places outside of the Caribbean as Africa, Asia, Australia, Central and South America, Europe and North America all produce rum.
+In the U.S. alone, there are over 70 distillers across 25 states that contribute to rum production.

 - The world’s top selling rum cocktail is the daiquiri according to a Drinks International poll of bartenders from over 100 best bars in the world (2018).

 - While the daiquiri originated in Cuba, other well-known rum cocktails originated elsewhere: the Mojito in Cuba, Pina Colada in Puerto Rico, Painkiller in BVI and Dark ‘N Stormy in Bermuda (though bear in mind Bermuda is technically not an island of the Caribbean).